marlalain/astro-lain-life/src/content/blog/first-post.md

 ---
-content: 'Lorem ipsum dolor sit amet'
+content: 'hello, world! i have a microblog now!'
-pubDate: 'Jul 08 2022'
+pubDate: 'Feb 3, 2024'
 ---